qbituniverse/platformops.dev/content/azure-cloud/aks-dns-application-gateway/aks-dns-application-gateway.md

 Simply request your chosen Domain, in our case that is *aks-dns-ag.platformops.dev*, and verify that it now resolves to our sample AKS application running in Kubernetes AKS in Azure.

-> If we didn't have SSL Certificate configured as per steps above our sample AKS website would not respond because the latest browsers enforce HSTS.
+> If we didn't have SSL Certificate configured as per steps above our sample AKS website would not respond because the latest browsers enforce [HTTP Strict Transport Security (HSTS)](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security).

-> Notice *SSL Certificate Padlock* now securing our app according to the [HTTP Strict Transport Security (HSTS)](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) standards.
+> Notice *SSL Certificate Padlock* now securing our app according to the HSTS standards.

 ![DNS Forward Access to AKS in Azure](assets/dns-ssl-access.PNG)